 - When in doubt, check with the supposed sender before you take action.

 - Immediately report any suspicious activity to your IT team so they can take action ASAP.

 - Keep your team abreast of the latest forms of social engineering—they change rapidly, so that’s what we’ll dive into next…

-The 10 Most Effective Phishing Scams of 2020
+The 10 Most Effective Phishing Scams

 - Company Conduct Updates